 (15) Receive final approval and signature of the completed person-centered Individual Service Plan from those who participated in its planning and development, with mandatory signatures of the person and the case manager.

-(16) All contributors chosen and invited by the person to participate in the PCP process must receive a copy of the completed ISP (or a component of the plan, as determined by the person).
+(16) All contributors chosen and invited by the person to participate in the PCP process must receive a copy of the completed PCP (or a component of the plan, as determined by the person).

 III.
-Implementing and Monitoring the Person-Centered Individual Service Plan (ISP)
+Implementing and Monitoring the Person-Centered Individual Service Plan (PCP)

 The case manager shall work with the person to implement the person-centered Individual Service Plan.
 Specifically, the case manager shall: